OLC-Bioinformatics/redmine-docs/docs/analysis/cardrgi.md

 ### What does it do?

 CARD-RGI (Comprehensive Antibiotic Resistance Database - Resistance Gene Identifier) is a program developed by the McMaster University to predict resistomes in draft genome assemblies.
-[CARD](https://card.mcmaster.ca/analyze/rgi)
+[CARD website](https://card.mcmaster.ca/analyze/rgi)

 For more information, see the [CARD publication](https://pubmed.ncbi.nlm.nih.gov/31665441/).
 If you publish data using this automator, don't forget to cite the authors of the tool [Alcock et al., 2020](https://pubmed.ncbi.nlm.nih.gov/31665441/)